Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 Using Vanilla Bean

-• Cut the vanilla bean pod in half.
+• Cut the vanilla bean pod in half and carefully open it.
 Using your knife scrape out the vanilla beans.

-• To a small saucepan add sugar or sugar free allulose sweetener, water, vanilla beans, and empty vanilla bean pods.
+• To a small saucepan add granulated sugar or allulose, water, vanilla beans, and empty vanilla bean pods (optional).

 • Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.